 After several rounds of iteration, I was confident we’d created a platform to help couples find venues and vendors.

 The wedding industry is so large that we couldn’t address everything we wanted in three weeks.
 We gave Christina a list of recommendations we felt would help her achieve her business goals.

-Our users had mixed feelings about the content they saw—they point out images and tags they felt were irrelevant or missing.
 We recommended image-based card sorting to identify how the platform can be both relevant and inclusive.

 Our team had tackled a large domain, but I learned how to scope down to a narrow problem by collaborating with our client.
 We had many directions we could go, and it was helpful to get client feedback so we could design a product that fit her goals the best.
 I learned to use client meetings to identify how we could provide the most value.

 I also learned to look at other competitors to look for design opportunities and learn design patterns.
 There is a lot to learn from indirect competitors, and I used them to create better designs that addressed our users’ needs.